abdelazim1/SIM800L_GSM_STM32F10x/README.md

 This version(V0.0 has some issue) which i am working on.

 ## How to use?
-1- rpleace the usart driver with your usart
+1- replace the usart driver with your usart
-2- open sim800.c file and rpleace the usart api with your convension.
+2- open sim800.c file and replace the usart api with your convension.